creativenucleus/jamuary-2025-www/content/blog/0-prelude.md

 run_client.bat room_name username
 ```

 After a few seconds, everything should start up.
-This will include TIC-80 and Ticws, which will attach to a specific channel on the alkama's proxy server (thanks [Alkama](https://alkama.com/))!
+This will include TIC-80 and Ticws, which will attach to a specific channel on alkama's proxy server (thanks [Alkama](https://alkama.com/))!

 The host will launch an instance of TIC for each player and collect the output of these together into a visual layout (usually decorated with every player's name, and a background).
 They'll be using some free software [OBS Studio](https://obsproject.com/) to do that... but you only need investigate that if you're curious!

 You may be asked to check the stream is working.
 I usually make a little effect with my username to let the host know which TIC is receiving my code.

-I might also test that the FFT audio in TIC is working by starting to type fft( in the code editor... this should turn green as a registered command... and then set up a little fft effect.
+I might also test that the FFT audio in TIC is working by starting to type `fft`... in the code editor.
+This should turn green as a registered command to confirm we're using the right version of TIC.
+Then I might set up a little fft effect to check the audio is being received.
 You can copy this one to try:

 ```lua
 function TIC()